GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 	Viewer only at the moment.
 Go To works in any address, not just the top one.
 Hit enter to go to address or commit value changes.
 Up/Down will move the selection up/down.

+File Mode:
+	Enable File Mode in the Search menu, then search as you normally would.
+	Each time you click the Search button, it should prompt for a file.
+Start with a Known Value or Initial Dump just as you would with dumping directly.